 Snag your enduro banana to up potassium and sugar on longer rides

 Even if the weather seems decent, high altitudes can come with cold temps and surprise storms.

 Convenient to have for reducing the water you need to carry for the ride, as long as there are water sources near the trail.

 6+ hour adventure

-Adventure rides take us far beyond the beaten path, into the backcountry, and beyond the last cell tower.
-Taking on big miles, long climbs, and a lot of time in the saddle calls for being thorough, so take your time, pack well, and consult with your riding crew to see if you can help share the load.
+Adventure rides take us far beyond the beaten path, into the backcountry and beyond the last mobile phone mast.
+Taking on big miles, long climbs and a lot of time in the saddle calls for being thorough, so take your time, pack well and consult with your riding crew to see if you can help share the load.